woosting/turris-notes/howtos/pihole.md

 2. Have your assign a static IP address to the LXC container at *[LuCi: Network > DHCP and DNS >][1] Static Leases*:
     1. **Hostname**: `pihole`.
-    2. **MAC-Address**: The one found at:
-      - Open the lxc container's configuration file and search for:
+    2. **MAC-Address**: `xx:xx:xx:xx:xx:xx` found at the lxc container's configuration file, search for:

         ```
         ...